When will cash be coming your way?

 As individuals, we can often "muddle through" if we run out of cash in a month – we quickly arrange a bank loan or overdraft, or put purchases on a credit card.

-Businesses often struggle to do the same, partly because the amounts of money involved are usually much larger, and partly because it's often difficult to raise a lot of money quickly.
+But the same doesn't apply for businesses, which often struggle – partly because the amounts of money involved are usually much larger, and partly because it's often difficult to raise a lot of money quickly.

 To keep your business healthy, you need to understand how much cash will be coming into it, and ensure that your outgoings are comfortably lower than these cash incomings.
 Cash flow forecasts (also known as projections) help you do this.
 They help you make informed decisions about the future of your business, and proactively arrange finance, where this is necessary.